COLMORE BUSINESS DISTRICT DIRECTORS

 Richard heads up project teams in transport planning, infrastructure design, flood risk, acoustics, air quality, structural, civil, mechanical and electrical engineering.

-Independent and market fresh, Opus Restaurant’s modern British menu showcases the best that the British Isles has to offer.
+Independent and market fresh, Opus at Cornwall Street’s modern British menu showcases the best that the British Isles has to offer.
 Representing an outstanding commitment to seasonality, the menu reflects what the kitchen has bought from the markets every morning.
 In Opus’s view, the only way for a kitchen to be truly sustainable is for the menu to be ingredient-led and changing daily.
 Opus is a supporter of the arts in Birmingham and is a corporate patron of Birmingham Museum and Art Gallery in Colmore Business District.

 Rob heads the Birmingham team for Bruntwood, a provider of office space in the UK’s main regional cities.
 Part of his role is ensuring that Bruntwood’s promise of value, quality and service is delivered, as well as implementing the company’s commitment to an active presence in the cities in which it operates.

 Colmore Business District’s heritage particularly appeals to Rob, its quality architecture and green space.
 More than anything, he’s excited by its potential.

 Outside of work, Rob is a keen marathon runner and cyclist, taking part in a range of charity sporting events, such as Bruntwood’s Ellipse Challenge.